Web Analytics Made Easy -

 The Government in Stormwater Management

-Stormwater is managed in the UK by the Environment Agency, through the use of Water Discharge Activity Permits (WDAPs) which are required to release contaminated water, including surface runoff that may contain pollutants, into watercourses or the ground, in order to prevent pollution.
+Stormwater is managed in the UK by the Environment Agency, through the use of Environmental Permits for discharges to surface water and groundwater.
+These permits are required to release contaminated water, including surface runoff that may contain pollutants, into watercourses or the ground, in order to prevent pollution.
 This may include industrial sites, construction sites (managing silt/runoff), as well as water companies.
 Active management of surface water runoff on construction sites is required to prevent silt/sediment being carried into water courses.
 Water companies must manage storm and emergency overflows of stormwater and wastewater during periods of heavy rain.
 Uncontaminated rainwater run off such as in clean roof water soakaways or road runoff may be exempt.
 Permits are mandatory unless an exemption applies, requiring risk assessments, monitoring, and compliance.
 The permit is specific to the site or location and sets parameters for the water, including the maximum flow rate, pH, temperature and chemical composition.
 The permit requires the operator to manage its activities to minimise pollution risk, including mitigation measures and to perform routine sampling and testing of key parameters to ensure compliance.

-In the USA, municipal separate storm sewer systems, or MS4s, are permitted by local authorities who have been authorised by the USEPA.
+In the USA, Municipal Separate Storm Sewer Systems (MS4s), are permitted by local authorities who have been authorised by the USEPA.
 These are a type of National Pollutant Discharge Elimination System (NPDES) permit and are often just referred to as MS4 permits.
 Government entities are also responsible for finding and confirming violations of these permits.

 Private Owners in Stormwater Management